-There are several factors that determines how long it takes to transfer Bitcoin to a wallet, which can vary between 10 minutes to 1 hour.
+There are several factors that determines how long it takes to transfer cryptocurrencies such as Bitcoin to a wallet, which can vary between 10 minutes to 1 hour.
 To understand the Bitcoin transaction speed, we will explain what happens when you send Bitcoin, how long it takes to arrive and tips to send Bitcoin faster.